Create

-Using the following type definitions for these examples:
+Using the following type definitions:

 type Post {